openfaas/docs/docs/tutorials/local-kind-registry.md

 # Use a local registry with KinD

-A local registry can save on bandwidth costs and means your OpenFaaS functions don't leave your local computer when running `faas-cli up`
+Whilst a remote registry is the easiest way to get started when developing functions, a local registry can be faster for development and testing.

-Not only is it much quicker, but it's also simple to configure if you're using KinD.
+Using a local registry is an optimisation, which requires some additional tooling and configuration.

 ## Prerequisite:

-You need to have **Docker** installed on your machine.
+You need to have **Docker** installed on your machine, arkade is also recommended for installing the necessary tools, however you can install them manually if you prefer.

 ### Install arkade